geojeff/busser/README.md

 * configPath -- Use the default 'conf/busser.json' until you have a need to customize.

-* appTargets -- Use the test app 'OnePointSeven-dev' for which info is in busser.json.
+* appTargets -- Use the test app 'HelloWorld-dev' for which info is in busser.json.
 This is designed to take multiple targets in comma-delimited format, but for now one app at a time works.